 Perhaps unsurprisingly, Mallorca also makes some exceptional wines.
 Vine cultivation on the island began as early as 121 B.C.
 Pliny the Elder wrote in Natural History that Mallorcan wines were as good as the best wines in Italy.
 Then phylloxera (a vine-eating louse), wars, and a shift from agriculture to tourism happened, diminishing vines along the way.
-Today, there are some 70 winemakers in Mallorca, and most of their bottles are consumed locally by tourists.
+Today, there are some 70 winemakers in Mallorca.
+Many are small, and work with native grapes like manto negro, prensal blanc or fogoneu.
+Some blend them with cabernet sauvignon, merlot and syrah.
+Most of their bottles are consumed locally and by tourists.

-Bottles & Bottles have also brought in four vintages of the Grand Vin Son Mayol, which was awarded 95 points for its structure, elegance and long-ageing potential by German wine publication Falstaff Magazine in 2018.
-A blend of 85% Cabernet Sauvignon and 15% Merlot, the Grand Vin is produced with grapes fermented in wooden tanks in its skin and seeds for a month to obtain the best tannins.
-The result is a series of full- bodied, highly drinkable wines that unfolds layer upon layer of fruit and spice in each sip.
+Its premium expression, the 2014 Grand Vin Son Mayol was awarded 95 points for its structure, elegance and long-ageing potential by German wine publication Falstaff Magazin in 2018.
+A blend of 85 per cent cabernet sauvignon and 15 per cent merlot, the Grand Vin is produced by fermenting grapes with skin and seeds intact in wooden tanks for a month to obtain the best tannins.
+The result is a series of full- bodied, highly drinkable wines that unfold layer upon layer of fruit and spice in each sip.